fernest/MCDM-framework/README.md

 - **Tool to determine criteria importance weights (link)**

 It is MS Excel based tool to determine criteria importance weights for criteria groups and criteria.
 The tool is based on Analytic Hierarchy Process (AHP) (Saaty, 2008) and pairwise comparisons (Odu, 2019).
-This tool is build on the basis of excel AHP Spreadsheet provided in https://www.pyzdekinstitute.com/blog/six-sigma/ahp-spreadsheet.html
+This tool is build on the basis of excel [AHP Spreadsheet](https://www.pyzdekinstitute.com/blog/six-sigma/ahp-spreadsheet.html).

 - **Tool with MCDM methods**

 It is a freely available (on-demand) MS Excel-based MCDM tool (Wang and Rangaiah,2017; Wang et al., 2020).
-The tool implements 14 different MCDM methods (SAW, TOPSIS, VIKOR, etc.) in total and it could be used for extensive performed analysis.
+The tool implements 14 different MCDM methods (SAW, TOPSIS, VIKOR, etc.) in total, and it could be used for extensive performed analysis.
+To get the tool, please contact Prof. GP Rangaiah [gprangaiah@nus.edu.sg](mailto:gprangaiah@nus.edu.sg).

 ## The data sets for the framework